apache/mesos/docs/configuration.md

 </tr>
 <tr>
   <td>
-    --recovery_slave_removal_limit=VALUE
+    --recovery_agent_removal_limit=VALUE
   </td>
   <td>
-For failovers, limit on the percentage of slaves that can be removed from the registry *and* shutdown after the re-registration timeout elapses.
-If the limit is exceeded, the master will fail over rather than remove the slaves.
+For failovers, limit on the percentage of agents that can be removed from the registry *and* shutdown after the re-registration timeout elapses.
+If the limit is exceeded, the master will fail over rather than remove the agents.
 This can be used to provide safety guarantees for production environments.
-Production environments may expect that across master failovers, at most a certain percentage of slaves will fail permanently (e.g. due to rack-level failures).
+Production environments may expect that across master failovers, at most a certain percentage of agents will fail permanently (e.g. due to rack-level failures).
-Setting this limit would ensure that a human needs to get involved should an unexpected widespread failure of slaves occur in the cluster.
+Setting this limit would ensure that a human needs to get involved should an unexpected widespread failure of agents occur in the cluster.
 Values: [0%-100%] (default: 100%)
   </td>